Tux/Spreadsheet-Read/doc/Spreadsheet-Read.md

     be either "`m-d-yy`" OR "`m/d/yy`" depending on what that specific character happened to be at the time the user saved the file.

+- merge

+    Copy content to all cells in merged areas.

+    If supported, this will copy formatted and unformatted values from the top-left cell of a merged area to all other cells in the area.

 - debug

     Enable some diagnostic messages to STDERR.